slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"Of all the bad men, religious bad men are the worst."
 -- C.S.
 Lewis [1898]*

-> *"I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times."
--- Bruce Lee [1940]*

 > *"Put all the meat in the barbecue."
--- Jorge Jesus (popularised by)*
+-- Jorge Jesus {popularised} [1954]*

-> *"Get others to do the work for you, but always take the credit." (...)
-"Keep your hands clean."
--- Robert Greene [1959]*

 When nothing else works, surrender.
-Only use anger and go all in if you can see the end already.
+Only go all in if you can see the end already.

 > *"Do I not destroy my enemies when I make them my friends?"
 -- Abraham Lincoln [1809]*